 Ok, I have to say that this is one of my favorite chicken recipes ever, and Zoe and Eli both agree with me.
-We tried this the other night, gave each other the thumbs up and said that this chicken was totally blog worthy and need to be posted sooner than later.
-The chicken is just so moist and full of flavor from the citrus marinade and I love how crispy the skin gets from cooking under the broiler.
-This is going to be one of my new go-to recipes for chicken, and the best part is that it can be made year round because it’s cooked under the broiler.
-You could also grill it up or even sear it in your cast iron skillet and then bake it off in the oven.
-I can see paring this chicken with roasted cauliflower or brussels sprouts in the fall and kale mashed potatoes in the winter.
+We tried this the other night, gave each other the thumbs up, and said that this chicken was totally blog worthy and need to be posted sooner than later.
+The chicken is SO moist and full of flavor from the citrus marinade, and the skin gets all crispy and yummy from cooking under the broiler.
+This is seriously going to be one of my new go-to recipes for chicken, and the best part is that it can be made year round because it’s cooked under the broiler.
+Yippee!
+You could also grill it up, or even sear it in your cast iron skillet and then bake it off in the oven.
+Hey, it’s a flexible chicken recipe!
+I can see paring this chicken with some 5-minute roasted cauliflower or 5-minute roasted Brussels sprouts in the fall and kale mashed potatoes in the winter.
 This chicken is total comfort cooking anytime of year.

 This marinade is super simple to throw together and it’s a perfect weeknight recipe, as the marinade only has to sit on the chicken for a minimum of 20 minutes.
 You can use either chicken thighs, drumsticks and breasts, or all three if you want.
 We used 3 thighs and one chicken breast that the butcher cut in half, so that it would absorb the marinade better.
-We paired this with a green bean salad and some french bread one night and some Israeli couscous salad and corn on the cob another night.
+We paired this with the below green bean, mint, dill and feta salad and some french bread one night and some Israeli couscous salad and corn on the cob another night.
 I mean it’s chicken, so go ahead and pair it with any of your favorite sides.

 - 2 pounds skin-on, bone-in chicken thighs, breasts or legs – We used 3 thighs and 1 breast that was cut in half so it could absorb the marinade better